-Make Happen is part of the National Collaborative Outreach Project (NCOP) which is a partnership project funded by the Office for Students (OfS).
-NCOP – and Make Happen – focus their work on local areas where fewer young people with good GCSE results go on to Higher Education than you’d expect.
+Make Happen are part of the Uni Connect programme which is a partnership project funded by the Office for Students (OfS).
+Uni Connect – and Make Happen – focus their work on local areas where fewer young people with good GCSE results progress to Higher Education than you’d expect.

-Make Happen works across Essex to support young people in areas where not many people go on to University.
-It provides a range of events and activities to help young people understand more about their options so they can make informed decisions about their future education.
+Make Happen works across Essex to provide a range of events and activities that aim to help young people, parents/carers, and teachers, understand more about the options available after school/college, so that young people can make informed decisions about their future education.

-Make Happen collect information so that it can:
+Make Happen collects information so that it can:

-We collect data about students, parents and teachers who take part in our activities.
-For students and parents this includes name, date of birth, postcode, school or college and email address.
-For teachers we collect information about job role and contact information.
+We collect data about students, parents/carers and teachers who take part in our activities.
+For students this includes name, date of birth, postcode, school or college and email address.
+For parents/carers this includes name and contact details, and for teachers, we collect information about job role and contact information.

 What is Make Happens lawful basis for collecting your data for its Widening Participation programme?

 For planning and managing activities, monitoring participation, and evaluating and reporting on impact, Make Happen uses the legitimate interests of itself and others to process your data.
 For promoting events to you (marketing) we will always ask for your consent.
 We will also use the lawful basis of consent to collect special category data for residential activity, to collect data from you in the absence of a data sharing agreement with your school or college, or if you are registering for an event or activity as an individual, rather than as part of a school/college group.

 Where data for pupils under 13 will be collected then parental consent will be required and consent will be the lawful basis relied upon until such time as the pupil reaches age 13 and their data can be processed under legitimate interest.

 What information we collect

 We may collect and process personal data about students, parents/carers and teachers who participate in one of our programmes, activities, events or webinars.